buzacott/rhpc_artemis/README.md

 `Rscript -e 'install.packages("Rhpc", repos="https://cloud.r-project.org")'`

 After that you are ready to submit a job.
-Here is an example of how you can use R and MPI.

 ## PBS Script